bioinfonerd/CyCif_Manager/README.md

 ### New User Installation

-Add the following on O2 to your .bash_profile in order for commands to be found by path
+Run the following on O2 to modify your .bash_profile in order for commands to be found by path

 ``` {bash,eval==FALSE}
 echo 'CYCIF=/n/groups/lsp/cycif/CyCif_Manager/O2:/n/groups/lsp/cycif/CyCif_Manager/bin' >> ~/.bash_profile